 What is a Hospitalist?

 Hospitalists are doctors whose entire attention is focused on caring for hospitalized patients.
-The STPH Hospitalists are all Board Certified in Internal Medicine and care for hospitalized patients who have been referred from community primary care doctors, emergency room doctors, or other physicians at the hospital; they do not have separate office hours outside of the hospital.
+The STPH Hospitalists are all Board Certified in Internal Medicine or Family Medicine and care for hospitalized patients who have been referred from community primary care doctors, emergency room doctors, or other physicians at the hospital; they do not have separate office hours outside of the hospital.
 By concentrating and specializing in hospital medicine they are able to devote all of their daily activities to the care of their hospitalized patients – like you.

 Why is a Hospitalist caring for me?

 Your primary care physician may have requested that a Hospitalist be in charge of your care during your hospital stay.
 In this way, you have the benefit of being seen by a doctor whose practice is entirely focused on the care of hospitalized patients.
 Additionally, this enables your primary care doctor to be more available to you in the office, rather than trying to go back and forth between seeing patients in the office and in the hospital.